betagouv/aides-jeunes/README.md

 There are several levels of tests.
 You can safely use `npm test && npm run test-integration` to drive your developments.

-- Syntax tests are executed with `grunt jshint`.
-- Unit tests are executed with `grunt test`.
-- Integration tests are executed with [Watai](https://github.com/MattiSG/Watai) through `npm run test-integration`.
+Integration tests are executed with [Watai](https://github.com/MattiSG/Watai) through `npm run test-integration`.
 These tests are **currently not run in CI** due to how complex installing all dependencies on a CI VM is.

 Business tests are executed in a more convoluted way.